oscelest/react-dialog/README.md

 A callback function which is called when the dialog is dismissed or closed, either through the close button, the overlay, or the Dialog close method.

 **Default value**: `undefined`

-## Notice

-This is currently not in a v1.0.0 release.
-Undocumented breaking changes might happen between versions.